-Together with friend and collaborator Pinchas Zukerman a short duo tour is planned in the spring to include Ottawa, Chicago, Los Angeles, San Diego, Berkeley and Vancouver.
-At the Berlin Philharmonic's new spring residency in Baden-Baden he will play Beethoven conducted by Zubin Mehta and during the season will return to the orchestras of Los Angeles, San Francisco, Philadelphia, Vancouver, Toronto, Boston, Houston, Dallas and Detroit as well as Paris, Munich, Berlin and Amsterdam with whose Concertgebouworkester he will tour in Australia as part of that orchestra's world-wide centenary celebrations.
+In the 13-14 season, Mr. Bronfman performed regularly with the New York Philharmonic as it's featured Artist-in-Residence.
+Repertoire from Tchaikovsky to Lindberg and contemporary composers Marc-André Dalbavie, and Marc Neikrug were featured in chamber concerts with a winter tour to the Far East and a complete cycle of all the Beethoven concerti over 3 weeks in June to bring the orchestra's season to a close.
+Mr. Bronfman also completed a short duo tour with friend and collaborator Pinchas Zukerman.
+At the Berlin Philharmonic's new spring residency in Baden-Baden he performed Beethoven conducted by Zubin Mehta and throughout the season returned to the orchestras of Los Angeles, San Francisco, Philadelphia, Vancouver, Toronto, Boston, Houston, Dallas and Detroit as well as Paris, Munich, Berlin and Amsterdam with whose Concertgebouworkester he toured in Australia as part of that orchestra's world-wide centenary celebrations.

 Mr. Bronfman works regularly with an illustrious group of conductors, including Daniel Barenboim, Herbert Blomstedt, Christoph von Dohnányi, Charles Dutoit, Christoph Eschenbach, Valery Gergiev, Mariss Jansons, Lorin Maazel, Kurt Masur, Zubin Mehta, Esa-Pekka Salonen, Yuri Temirkanov, Franz Welser-Möst, and David Zinman.
 Summer engagements have regularly taken him to the major festivals of Europe and the US.